Chart Color Schemes

 Griffith Surrounds has a typical household mix, with a fairly typical median household size

-Family households constitute 73.6% of all households, including 32.8% couples with children, 30.0% couples without children, and 9.6% single parent families.
-Non-family households account for the remaining 26.4%, with lone person households at 24.3% and group households comprising 2.1%.
-The median household size is 2.6 people, which aligns with the average in the Rest of NSW.
+Family households account for 73.6% of all households, including 32.8% couples with children, 30.0% couples without children, and 9.6% single parent families.
+Non-family households make up the remaining 26.4%, with lone person households at 24.3% and group households comprising 2.1% of the total.
+The median household size is 2.6 people, which matches the average for the Rest of NSW.

 Frequently Asked Questions - Households